Wake County to consider renaming middle school named after known white supremacist

 He elaborated by saying all partnerships can be improved.
 He vowed the school board would look into ways to improve the current SRO program, but vouched for the effectiveness of keeping officers on campus.

 "At any given day, our campuses are among the safest places in the county, but there are times that law enforcement is needed.
-I believe it is better for our students and staff if they know and have a relationship with the officer who answers the call."
+I believe it is better for our students and staff if they know and have a relationship with the officer who answers the call," he said.